Wearing white after Labor Day: yay or nay?

 COLORADO SPRINGS — Whether you’re into fashion or not, you’ve most likely heard the rule against wearing white after Labor Day, but who started it?

-Meaning, if you wore white after Labor Day, you were telling everyone your social status; wealthy.
+If you wore white after Labor Day, you were telling everyone your social status: wealthy.

 Within the last 10 years, more and more people have been moving fashion forward.

-From white jeans, to a white top, and even a white pattern dress.
-Harrington says there are no fashion faux pas these days.
+From white jeans, to a white top, and even a white pattern dress, Harrington said there are no fashion faux pas these days.

 Now, you don’t have to think about it.
 Just wear whatever you want.